Tena-rin/Kintsugi-Splitter/README.md

 ### 3. Prepare an input image

-Place your ceramic photo in the working directory:
+Place your kintsugi photo in the working directory:

 ```
 input.png